 Recipe FAQ

 How long does it keep fresh?
-You can store the pickled sushi ginger in the refrigerator for weeks.
-The flavor develops over time and tastes best after a few days.
+Your pickled ginger will stay fresh in the refrigerator for several weeks.
+The flavor improves as it sits, making it even more delicious over time.

 pickled sushi ginger next to sushi